simOne3107/R4CogPsy/README.md

 ```r
 ggplot (data = MyTibble)
 ```
 At least one layer should be added to the function above, otherwise we will have an empty graph.
 Below you will find some of the possible plots which we can generate with **ggplot2**.
+As you will see below, each type of graph has their own `geom`, or **geometric object**.

 #### Scatterplots ####